 Environmental Applications – Contaminants in Sediments

-Particle size of sediments is a primary factor in determining how efficiently it retains contaminants.
+The particle size of sediments is a primary factor in determining how efficiently it retains contaminants.
 Finer sediments will trap these contaminants for a longer period of time.
 Larger particles have greater interstitial spaces, allowing the contaminants to be washed out and continue in the water stream, having a continued effect on the biosystem.

 Ocean and Lake Floor Sediments

 A profile of ocean or lake floor sediments is important to study the conditions necessary to suspend bottom material and to measure the transport of suspended sediment between different areas.
-Accurate modelling of the transport and fate of both nutrients and anthropogenic pollutants requires knowledge of the concentration and the particle size distribution of suspended particulates.
+Accurate modeling of the transport and fate of both nutrients and anthropogenic pollutants requires knowledge of the concentration and the particle size distribution of suspended particulates.
 Re-suspension events have the capacity to inject considerable amounts of particulate material (along with their associated nutrients and/or pollutants) into the water.

 Sediments Disturbed by Bio-Organisms

 Also, changes in the size distribution can be evidence of bio-organisms that disturb the sediment, causing a breakdown in sediment size.
-This can be related back to the amount of nutrients available to the organisms.
+This can be related back to the number of nutrients available to the organisms.

 The Effect of Deforestation on Sediment Loads

 Increasing sediment loads entering lakes and rivers owing to widespread deforestation and erosion are increasing the need for understanding of the effects of influent sediment composition on a biosystem.
-Experiments have been conducted investigating the effects of exposure to sediments of differing particle size ranges on survival of plant and animal life in lakes and rivers.
+Experiments have been conducted investigating the effects of exposure to sediments of differing particle size ranges on the survival of plant and animal life in lakes and rivers.

 It was found that survival rates decreased with decreasing sediment particle size.
 This suggests that runoff from areas that produce fine-grained sediments have greater detrimental effects on the ecosystem and require greater attention.